Mand187/School-Works/ECGR 2104 COMPUTER PROG II/README.md

 This is a code repository for computer programing II taken over summer with our lord and savior saint Dr. Shue

+You will also Find the Python Versions of each HW written on my own time in their respective Python folder